lyokha/nginx-easy-context/README.md

 Test
 ----

-There is a simple test module that creates two free request contexts and one normal Nginx request context in directive *test_easy_context*.
+In module *test_easy_context* located in directory *test/*, two free request contexts and one normal Nginx request context are created by running directive *test_easy_context*.
 All the contexts hold Nginx strings with simple text messages.

 The module is built from the Nginx source directory.